 After Walsh died in 1951, Diantha remained a widow for more than two decades before her death in 1972.
 One might expect, then, to find her buried as Diantha Walsh.
 I could have kept guessing last names and variant spellings on Findagrave.com, but it was easier to search my copy of Rhoda Lovewell’s new book, “The Lovewell Family Revisited.”
 According to her headstone, it was as Diantha Henricksen that she was laid to rest in the Sheridan Municipal Cemetery in Sheridan Wyoming.
 If Diantha ever thought of herself as “Mrs. Walsh,” she may have stopped doing so even before 1951.

 A relatively unimportant puzzle that cropped up concerning Diantha, is her birth year.
 Many family genealogies have her born in 1881 or 1882.
 The record of her marriage to Benn Walsh favors 1881, listing her age as 63 in November 1944.
 According to her headstone, seen above, she would have turned 62 that year.
 However, she was actually only 61 on the day of her final wedding, having been born 27 September 1883, and named after her cousin Diantha Davis, who lived near Hardy, Nebraska.
-The date of her birth, recorded by Thomas Lovewell on a pension from, is corroborated by an announcement in the Belleville Telescope on October 11, 1883.
+The date of her birth, recorded by Thomas Lovewell on a pension form, is corroborated by an announcement in the Belleville Telescope on October 11, 1883.

 The baby crop over here has just fairly opened.
 At the head of the list we will have to put a girl down to Tom Lovewell.
 Tom says he never claims anything himself only boys, but I guess he will have to acknowledge the corn this time… Thus the population of White Rock is on the march, and lots of more precincts to hear from.